icon_notification notification-animation 2

 Our executive will contact you shortly

 As a Non-Resident Indian (NRI), you may want to transfer money back home to your family, continue with your investments, or meet banking needs in India.
-Indian banks offer you a variety of banking accounts to choose from as per your financial requirements.
-To open these accounts, you must be an NRI/Person of Indian Origin (PIO)/Overseas Citizen of India (OCI) as per the prevailing Foreign Exchange Management Act (FEMA) guidelines.
+Indian banks offer you a variety of NRI bank accounts to choose from as per your financial requirements.
+To open these accounts, you must be an NRI/Person of Indian Origin (PIO)/Overseas Citizen of India (OCI) as per the prevailing Foreign Exchange Management Act (FEMA) regulations.

 • Non-Resident External (NRE), Non-Resident Ordinary (NRO) and Foreign Currency Non-Resident Bank (FCNR (B)) are three types of bank accounts/deposits offered to NRIs.

-• These accounts facilitate seamless transfer and accessibility of funds within India and overseas.
+• These accounts facilitate seamless transfer or accessibility of funds within India and overseas.

 Open an NRI account